 Research ethics: DuJAL expects authors to adhere to the Standards for good research practices (VSNU, 2018, chapter 3).
 DuJAL expects fair author attributions, fair treatment of research participants, honest reporting, explicit mention of funding and any potential conflict of interest when submitting the manuscript.
 If the contribution reports on studies that have been carried out by the authors, the data collection and storage should all be GDPR compliant, unless the research was conducted in a setting in which the GDPR does not apply.

 Authorship: DuJAL requires that all those listed as authors made a substantial contribution to the article submitted and that no-one who made a substantial contribution is omitted as author (e.g. in work that is (partly) based on student graduate work, we expect these students to be included as co-authors).
+Authors must be human and must have full intellectual ownership of the manuscript they submit and must take full responsibility for its contents.
 DuJAL requires the inclusion of author contributions and acknowledgements in the published manuscript on the basis of the Contributor Role Taxonomy (CRediT) taxonomy (Brand et al. 2015).
 More information can be found here.
 Manuscripts that are submitted should be approved by all authors.

 Reviewing: Submissions submitted to DuJAL are subject to double-blind peer review.
 Each manuscript is assigned to one of the members of the editorial board.
 We normally seek the advice of two anonymous, knowledgeable external reviewers.
 Reviewers are asked to consider the following points: